20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 3. Understood how to plug numbers into the geodesic equation, to get our acceleration

 It might surprise you to learn that this is the simple part of what we're trying to do, in general.
-For the purposes of trying to minimise the sheer information overload today before we get up and running with our first black hole, we're going to use some pre-baked initial conditions, instead of calculating them ourselves
+For the purposes of trying to minimise the sheer information overload today before we get up and running with our first black hole, I'm going to present some pre-baked initial conditions, instead of calculating them the long way round

 # Initial conditions